 Catherine was an early example of speaking truth to authority, sparing no pains nor ‘standing on ceremony’.
 Yet, unlike the future ‘Reformers’ of the sixteenth century, she stayed within the Church she loved (what would one do without the Eucharist?).

-Her letters urging the Holy Father, Gregory XI, that he must return the papacy to Rome, replete with dire threats she heard from God if he refused.
-Catherine showed that there is nothing intrinsically wrong with ‘criticising’ the our pastors, Pope and bishops included, so long as it is done respectfully, with charity, good will and a healthy dose of prayer, as the current Code of Canon Law states, quoted the Catechism:
+Her letters urging the Holy Father, Gregory XI, that he must return the papacy to Rome, replete with dire threats she heard from God if he refused, might shock us with their boldness and forthrightness.
+Yet, Catherine showed that there is nothing wrong with ‘criticising’ the our pastors, Pope and bishops included, so long as it is done with and within reason, respectfully, with charity, good will and a healthy dose of prayer, as the current Code of Canon Law states, quoted the Catechism:

 In accord with the knowledge, competence, and preeminence which they possess, [lay people] have the right and even at times a duty to manifest to the sacred pastors their opinion on matters which pertain to the good of the Church, and they have a right to make their opinion known to the other Christian faithful, with due regard to the integrity of faith and morals and reverence toward their pastors, and with consideration for the common good and the dignity of persons.
 (CCC, #907; CIC, 212, #3).

 Something to ponder more deeply, as our own current crisis continues, and many elements of the Church again caving to secular ideologies.

 Moved by her urging, the Pope did return to the Eternal City, the centre of Christendom in 1376, which at least commenced the process of regaining his authority, and healing the schism, completed at the Council of Constance in 1415.